 Related Reading: A Pitmaster’s Tips for the Best Smoked Brisket You’ll Ever Eat

 Davon Godchaux, nose tackle for the Miami Dolphins

 Keep it simple with sticky barbecue ribs and traditional potato salad.
 “You’ve got to have plenty of mayo, eggs, all that good stuff!” he says.
 Or, kick it up a notch with a dish that’s true to this Louisiana native’s roots: jambalaya.
 “Your jambalaya needs to have good sausage, shrimp, and crawfish if you can,” Godchaux says.
 Make it ahead or bring along a pot that fits on your grill and be a true parking lot chef.

 Adolphus Washington, free agent (former defensive tackle for the Miami Dolphins)

 Off the field, just call him Chef Washington.
 His self-proclaimed secret talent is cooking, and his favorite meat is steak—a grill’s best friend.
 Sear off a few slabs, then slice them up; put out some soft dinner rolls and condiments and let people build their own steak sliders.

 “I love carne asada tacos.
-I’m from Chula Vista, Cali. and grew up eating a lot of Mexican food,” he says.
-For a break from burgers and dogs (but we won’t judge you if they make an appearance, too!), set up a DIY taco bar with meat or veggies you grill right there.
+I’m from Chula Vista, California and grew up eating a lot of Mexican food,” he says.
+For a break from burgers and dogs (but we won’t judge you if they make an appearance, too!), set up a DIY taco bar and grill the meat or veggies right before serving.